robertmuth/Cwerg/FrontEndDocs/union_types.md

   * `v` and `u` are either both tagged or both untagged
   * the member types of `v` are a subset of the member types of `u`

-This amounts to an explicit type widening which can also be made explicit using `widento`.
+This amounts to an explicit type widening which can also be made explicit using the `widento` operator.
 No run-time type check is necessary here.

 ## Equality Testing

 Only tagged unions support equality testing.
-One can compare two tagged unions of the same type or a tagged union against a value of one of its member types.
+One can compare a tagged union against a value of one of its member types.
-In the latter case implicit widening is used.
+Internally this works by first checking if the types match and then narrowing the tagged union and compare the resulting value;

+**Not supported**: comparison of two tagged unions (even of the same type).

 Assuming
 ```